Last Updated on –

 Quick Guide on How to Start an Ecommerce Business & Setup a Shopify Store

 1. Product Research.

-Determine what products you want to sell.
+Determine what products you want to sell online.
 Here are several places where you can find inspirations on what to sell (through dropshipping):

 - Amazon’s bestsellers